TosbackCgusBridge-Bot/CGUs-versions/Fitbit/Privacy Policy.md

 Personally Identifiable Information (PII) is data that includes a personal identifier like your name, email or address, or data that could reasonably be linked back to you.
 We will only share this data under the following circumstances:

-*   With companies that are contractually engaged in providing us with services such as order fulfillment, email management and credit card processing.
+*   With companies that are contractually engaged in providing us with services, such as order fulfillment, email management and credit card processing.
 These companies are obligated by contract to safeguard any PII they receive from us.
 *   If we believe that disclosure is reasonably necessary to comply with a law, regulation, valid legal process (e.g., subpoenas or warrants served on us), or governmental or regulatory request, to enforce or apply the Terms of Service or Terms of Sale, to protect the security or integrity of the Fitbit Service, and/or to protect the rights, property, or safety of Fitbit, its employees, users, or others.
 If we are going to release your data, we will do our best to provide you with notice in advance by email, unless we are prohibited by law from doing so.
 *   We may disclose or transfer your PII in connection with the sale, merger, bankruptcy, sale of assets or reorganization of our company.
 We will notify you if a different company will receive your PII and the promises in this Privacy Policy will apply to your data as transferred to the new entity.